RigoBlock/rigoblock-website/_project/02_why.md

 animation: true
 ---

-With the emerging cryptocurrency / block-chain-based economy developing it's pivotal to create, organize and maximize new forms of value, through efficient, effective and transparent asset management protocols.
+With the emerging token-based economy developing it’s pivotal to create, organize and maximize new forms of value, through efficient, effective and transparent asset management protocols.
 &nbsp;
 &nbsp;
-Rigoblock reinvent the way of capturing, developing and manage the new crypto assets making it accessible to everyone.
+Rigoblock reinvents the way of capturing, developing and managing the new tokenized assets making it accessible to everyone.